RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 The constructor invokes the ``ReadParameters`` function to obtain the input file parameters and resizes them to the maximum level, ``nLevelMax``.
 Therefore, if we declare parameters in our ``inputs.amerx`` file for levels one to five, but only have a maximum of three levels, we will only require the first three entries in the vectors.
-We then set the refinement ratio for each level and established our boundaries with confidence.
+We then set the refinement ratio for each level and fill our boundaries.
 To initialize our data, we pass the start time, which is still zero, to ``InitFromScratch``.

 .. code-block:: cpp